SBD1/2025.1-Marventura/docs/modelagem/dicionario-de-dados.md

 ## Estrutura do Dicionário de Dados

-As tabelas 1 a N a seguir representam o dicionário de dados do jogo **Marventura**, abrangendo todas as entidades e atributos definidos no modelo relacional.
+As tabelas 1 a 30 a seguir representam o dicionário de dados do jogo **Marventura**, abrangendo todas as entidades e atributos definidos no modelo relacional.

 ### Tabela: `acessorio`